doguilmak/Sunspot-RNN-Forecast/README.md

 <br>

 <h2>Dataset</h2>

-Our analysis is based on the [Sunspot Index and Long-term Solar Observations Dataset (Yearly total sunspot number)](https://www.sidc.be/SILSO/datafiles) that provides comprehensive data on sunspot activity.
+Our analysis is based on the [WDC-SILSO, Royal Observatory of Belgium, Brussels (Yearly total sunspot number)](https://www.sidc.be/SILSO/datafiles) that provides comprehensive data on sunspot activity.
+For additonal information, contact Laure Lefèvre (Email: silso.info@oma.be) Royal Observatory of Belgium Av.
+Circulaire, 3 - B-1180 Brussels, Belgium

 <br>